LiShuxue/resume/README-English.md

 I have a passion for coding, enjoy exploring new things, and strive for technical excellence.

 I possess strong learning abilities, problem-solving skills, and a great sense of execution.
 No matter what difficult problems I encounter at work, I am able to solve them quickly and smoothly.

-If you are looking for a smart person, then that person is me.